Aspy Engineer: Post-Independence

 On 15 August 1947, with the partition of India, a new Air Headquarters of the Dominion of India was formed.
-Engineer was promoted to the acting rank of Air Commodore and continued in his appointment as AOA.
-After Mukerjee, he was the second Air Commodore to be appointed in the RIAF.
+Engineer was promoted to the acting rank of air commodore and continued as AOA.
+After Mukerjee, he was the second air commodore to be appointed in the RIAF.
 The assets of the Indian Air Force (like other branches of the military) had to be divided between the Dominions of India and Pakistan.
 Subroto Mukerjee and Engineer led the air force part of this committee.

-In September 1948, he assumed command of the No.1 Operational Group (later rechristened Western Air Command) from Air Commodore Mehar Singh.
-As the Air Officer Commanding (AOC), he led the Group to support the troops in Jammu and Kashmir during the Indo-Pakistani War of 1947.
-In July 1949, the Group was renamed Operational Command.
+In September 1948, he assumed command of the No. 1 Operational Group (later rechristened Western Air Command) from Air Commodore Mehar Singh.
+As the Air Officer Commanding (AOC), he led the group to support ground troops in Jammu and Kashmir during the Indo-Pakistani War of 1947.
+In July 1949, the group was renamed Operational Command.
 He was selected to attend the Imperial Defence College and embarked for the United Kingdom in late 1950.
 After the year-long course, he returned to India and was appointed Air Officer-in-Charge Technical & Equipment Service at Air HQ.

 In 1952, Engineer took over as the Deputy Chief of the Air Staff and Deputy Air Commander, IAF.
-He was promoted to the rank of Air Vice Marshal on 1 October 1954.
+He was promoted to the rank of air vice marshal on 1 October 1954.
 In November 1954, he led the Air Force in a goodwill mission to Indonesia.
 Engineer was deputed to the Hindustan Aircraft Limited (HAL) for a period of three years in 1958.
 On 28 May, he took over as the General Manager of HAL.
-On 23 May 1959, he became the second Indian to be promoted to the rank of Air Marshal.
+On 23 May 1959, he became the second Indian to be promoted to the rank of air marshal.

 Chief of Air Staff

 In November 1960, Air India inaugurated its service to Tokyo, Japan.
 Air Marshal Subroto Mukerjee, CAS and Air Commodore (later ACM) Pratap Chandra Lal, then General Manager of the Indian Airlines Corporation were passengers on this flight.
 After landing in Tokyo, on 8 November 1960, Mukerjee was having a meal in a restaurant with a friend, an officer in the Indian Navy.
-A piece of food got lodged in his windpipe, choking him to death.
-Before a Doctor was called for and could attend, Mukerjee had passed away.
+A piece of food got lodged in his windpipe, choking him to death before a doctor could be called for.
 The next day, his body was flown to Palam Airport, New Delhi.

 After Mukerjee's untimely demise, Engineer was appointed the next Air Chief in late November.
 On 1 December 1960, he took over as the second Indian Chief of the Air Staff.

+His rise to become the second Indian Chief of Air Staff inspired a generation of Parsi officers.
+A broader historical review of Parsi representation in the IAF, including Engineer’s role, is chronicled in this essay on community contributions to Indian military aviation.